-The Trustees of the Combined Baker Trust are pleased to report that they are now making grants from a Trust established by the philanthropist Gertrude B. Baker, as described on the next page.
+The Trustees of the Combined Baker Trust are pleased to report that they are now making grants from a Trust established by the philanthropist Gertrude B. Baker, as described below.

 Recent beneficiaries of the Combined Baker Trust include:

-Individual Germantown residents provided with assistance by Presby’s Inspired Life
+- Individual Germantown residents provided with assistance by Presbytery’s Inspired Life

 If you know of an individual resident of Germantown or nonprofit organization working in Germantown that might align with the mission of the Trust, please contact the Trustees of the Combined Baker Trust, c/o Kevin Cannon, BNY Mellon, 1735 Market Street, 9th floor, Philadelphia, PA 19103, Email: [email protected], with the name of the eligible individual or organization and the amount and purpose of the requested grant.